misterpeddy/Digital-Logic-Design/advanced.md

 ##<a name="overview"></a>Overview

 So what exactly does the inside of a CPU look like?
 Well, we can't really start by looking at a modern CPU because too many optimizations have taken place that make understanding a bit more complicated.
 But the fundamentals of CPUs have not changed.
-So let's look at a slightly simpler CPU (I drew it up using Logisim, but a lot of the configurations were inspired by the [Scott CPU](http://www.buthowdoitknow.com)).
+So let's look at a slightly simpler CPU (I drew it up using Logisim myself, but a lot of the configurations were inspired by the [Scott CPU](http://www.buthowdoitknow.com)).

 Here is a rough sketch of the different components you might see on a motherboard: